imamakes/imamakes.github.io/index.md

 ![Photo of ima](landing.jpg)

-(yes that is an arm signed by Check Palahniuk behind me)
+(yes, that is an arm signed by Chuck Palahniuk behind me)

 ![Things ima likes](imima.jpg)